 Our Team

 Meet the passionate individuals who drive the creative impact at Creative Community Impact Association.
-Each member brings a unique perspective and expertise, contributing to our collective mission of fostering inclusive communities and driving social change.
+Each member brings a unique perspective and expertise, contributing to our collective mission of fostering inclusive communities and driving positive social change.

 JACQUELYN MICCOLIS (SHE/HER) | EXECUTIVE DIRECTOR